-Simply because a loved one died in an accident does not mean the insurance company for the reckless party is going to settle quickly or make a reasonable offer.
-There needs to be sufficient evidence indicating that your loved one died as a proximate result of the defendant’s careless and irresponsible actions, or inaction.
-Probative evidence includes any statements made by the defendant and eyewitnesses at the scene, accident reports, photographs from the scene, any video recordings, traffic citations (if the case involves a deadly car accident), and so forth.
+Simply because a loved one died in an accident does not mean the insurance company for the reckless party will settle quickly or make a reasonable offer.
+There needs to be sufficient evidence indicating that your loved one died as a proximate result of the defendant's careless and irresponsible actions or inaction.
+Probative evidence includes any statements made by the defendant and eyewitnesses at the scene, accident reports, photographs from the scene, any video recordings, traffic citations (if the case involves a deadly car accident), etc.

-Hiring an experienced and top-rated wrongful death lawyer in Rocklin plays a major role in the collection and presentation of compelling evidence in your case.
-An experienced attorney knows who to contact and where to go to collect the records described above.
+Hiring an experienced and top-rated wrongful death lawyer in Rocklin plays a major role in collecting and presenting compelling evidence in your case.
+An experienced attorney knows who to contact and where to collect the records described above.
 Your lawyer can also access the services of investigators, an accident reconstructionist, and other reputable experts.Sending a Demand Letter in a Wrongful Death Case

 Unfortunately, that final scenario rarely happens.
-In most cases, the claims adjuster will likely make a counter-offer, and settlement negotiations will commence.
+The claims adjuster will likely make a counter-offer in most cases, and settlement negotiations will commence.
 The response from the claims adjuster will probably depend on the strength of your wrongful death case.
-If you have a strong case with clear liability, there is a great percentage chance that the defendant’s insurance company will offer a reasonable settlement.
+If you have a strong case with clear liability, there is a great percentage chance that the defendant's insurance company will offer a reasonable settlement.

-As mentioned, deciding to file a wrongful death claim does not mean that you will wind up in court having to testify in front of a jury.
-The vast majority of civil cases involving wrongful death are ultimately resolved through out-of-court settlement negotiations.
-But that does not mean you shouldn’t be prepared for a potential trial.
-There are no guarantees in the field of wrongful death laws in California.
-You should be mentally prepared for the prospect of your case being taken to trial.
+As mentioned, deciding to file a wrongful death claim does not mean you will wind up in court having to testify in front of a jury.
+Most civil cases involving wrongful death are ultimately resolved through out-of-court settlement negotiations.
+But that does not mean you shouldn't be prepared for a potential trial.
+There are no guarantees in wrongful death laws in California, and you should be mentally prepared for the prospect of your case being taken to trial.

 Obviously, going to court and testifying can be intimidating and overwhelming.
 That is why it makes sense to retain the services of a seasoned Rocklin wrongful death lawyer to help guide you through the process.
-An experienced lawyer will do the “heavy lifting” that comes with a jury trial including the presentation of evidence, examining witnesses, and making opening and closing arguments to the jury.
+An experienced lawyer will do the "heavy lifting" that comes with a jury trial, including presenting evidence, examining witnesses, and making opening and closing arguments to the jury.
 As you can see, having an attorney by your side throughout the wrongful death claims process provides peace of mind.Example of a Wrongful Death Accident Case

 The City of Sacramento agreed to pay over $9 million in a settlement stemming from the tragic death of a young child in an automobile collision, according to KCRA3.com.
 The fatal wreck occurred in 2013 on Interstate 80 in Rocklin, California.